i3detroit/Automatic-IoT-module-programming/README.md

 * Review changes in sonoff/my_user_config.h to see if any options you're using changed.
 * Take all the #define lines from that file and #undef them in blank_defines.h.
 * Update tasmota version string in espq.py from sonoff/sonoff_version.h
+* Fix path to Tasmota/pio/espupload.py in Tasmota/pio/http-uploader.py and make sure those scripts are executable